twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## What’s New?

+**July 25, 2024**
+- Only score a subset of notes each time we run final note scoring.
+This doesn't affect what statuses new notes get, but does cause them to get scored more quickly.

 **May 1, 2024**
 - Modify scoring thresholds for the Expanded Consensus trial to raise the note intercept threshold for Helpful notes, increase tag filtering and require a minimum Core or Expansion intercept for Helpful notes.